RoganDawes/P4wnP1_aloa/README.md

 press("SPACEBAR");      // confirm dialog with space
 ```

-Now store the modified script under the exact same name `tutorial1`, as already pointed out, the old script gets
+Storing the modified script under the exact same name (`tutorial1`) overwrites the former HIDScript without further
-overwritten without further confirmation.
-There's no need to adjust the TriggerAction, because the script name hasn't
+confirmation, as already pointed out.
+Thus there is no need to adjust our TriggerAction, as the HIDScript name the
-changed.
+TriggerAction refers hasn't changed.

+With this little change everything should work as intended and the script should trigger everytime we attach to an USB
+host, but only run once.

-At this point everything should work as intended.
-Anyways, if P4wnP1 is rebooted or looses power, the HIDScript persists
+Now, if P4wnP1 is rebooted or looses power, our HIDScript would survive, because we have stored it persistently, but the
-but the TriggerAction is gone.
-To cope with that, TriggerActions could be stored, too.
+TriggerAction would be gone.
+Needless to say, that TriggerActions could be stored persistently, too.

 The "store" button in the "TriggerAction" tab works exactly like the one in the HIDScript editor.
-It is worth mentioning
+It should be noted
-that all currently active TriggerActions get stored if the "store" dialog is confirmed (including the disabled ones).
+that *all currently active TriggerActions* will be stored if the "store" dialog is confirmed (including the disabled
+ones).
-Best practice is to delete all TriggerActions which don't belong to the task in current scope before storing (they
+The best practice is to delete all TriggerActions which don't belong to the task in current scope before storing (they
-already should have been stored earlier) and only store a small set of TriggerActions relevant to the current task,
+should have been stored earlier, if needed) and to only store the small set of TriggerActions relevant to the current
-using a proper name.
-There're two options to load back stored TriggerActions:
+task, using a proper name.
+There are two options to load back stored TriggerActions to the active ones:
  - "load & replace" clears all active trigger actions and loads only the stored ones
  - "load & add" keeps the already active TriggerActions and adds in the stored ones.
 Thus "load & add" could be used to
  build a complex TriggerAction set out of smaller sets.
-The resulting set could then again be stored.
+The resulting set could then, again, be stored.

-So for now, we should only store our single TriggerAction, which runs the HID script.
-The name could be `tutorial1`
+For now we should only store our single TriggerAction, which starts out HIDScript.
+The name we use to store is
-again and won't conflict with the HIDScript called `tutorial1`.
+`tutorial1` again and won't conflict with the HIDScript called `tutorial1`.

 Confirm successful storing, by hitting the "load&replace" button in the "TriggerAction" tab.
 The stored TriggerAction
 set should be in the list and named `tutorial1`.